buhii/fluent-plugin-querycombiner/README.md

 ### Replace some field names

 If messages has the same fields, these are overwritten in the combination process.
-You can use `replace` sentence in `<catch>` and `<dump>` blocks to avoid overwrite such fields.
+You can use `replace` sentence in `<catch>` and `<dump>` blocks to avoid overwriting such fields.

 For example, you have some event messages like: